MrArna/googleAPI/readme.md

 Test
 ----------------
 The testing was made using a python script that sends mail to the defined mail account.
-Usage of the scripts is the following:
+Usage of the scripts is the following, from terminal:

+`python sendMail.py [-t <toaddr>] [-s <subject>] [-b <body>]`

+If not specified, the parameters will assume the default values

 Steps for the test: